Cook Like Czechs

 It's true that the cuisine of the former Austrian-Hungarian empire (including Czechia and the Southern Slavic lands) is highly similar.
 I'm glad my web was able to help you make the foods that you remember from your youth.
 Have a nice Halloween!
 Petra

-chris crowe
+2. chris crowe says

 Luv these amazing goodies.